Healthy Homes Assessment Kelburn

 Kelburn Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Kelburn and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory to all Kelburn and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be in force to the rental property.
+• Landlords and property managers must keep records that demonstrate the compliance with the Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.

 Beginning 1 July 2021

-• Property managers and private landlords have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Property managers and private landlords have to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes